The Representative Church Body Library in Dublin: The largest collection of

 safekeeping.
 Personal visitors to the Library may freely access the registers.

-LIST OF CHURCH OF IRELAND PARISH REGISTERS: In August 2016, following a joint project with the Irish Genealogical Research Society, the
+LIST OF CHURCH OF IRELAND PARISH REGISTERS: Following a joint project with the Irish Genealogical Research Society, the

-RCBLibrary published a free-to-download Table of Parochial Registers (1.1Mb pdf).
+RCB Library has published a free-to-download List of Church of Ireland Parish Registers (1.1Mb pdf).

 This indispensable 98-page document lists not only the RCBL's own collection of registers and transcriptions, but all Church of Ireland parish registers – whether they survive or not – from both the Republic of Ireland and Northern Ireland.